jesseopdenbrouw/riscv-minimal/README.md

 sbrk, read, write, times and gettimeofday are supported.
 The External (system) Timer is implemented and generates an interrupt if time >= timecmp.
-External Interrupt are not supported as the processor does not have a PLIC.
-Up to 16 fast local interrupts are supported.
+External Interrupt are not supported as the processor does not have a PLIC but up to 16 fast local interrupts are supported.
 Read from ROM, RAM and I/O require 2 clock cycles.
 Writes require 1 clock cycles.
 Multiplications require 3 clock cycles, divisions require 16+2 or 3 clock cycles.
 Jumps/calls/branches taken require 2 or 3 clock cycles.
 Interrupts are direct or vectored.

-Software is written in C, (C++ is supported but there are some limitations) and compiled using the RISC-V GNU C compiler.
+Software is written in C, (C++ is supported but there are some limitations) and compiled using the RISC-V GNU C/C++ compiler.

 ## Flavors